-Understanding the approach and philosophy of the therapist helps you to better understand the lens through which your therapy is grounded.
-The specific approaches a therapist uses are the ways in which he or she professionally identifies and defines themselves within their practice.
-Your therapist uses the following approaches when working with clients:
+Understanding the approach and philosophy of the therapist helps you to better understand the foundation upon which your therapy is based.
+The specific approaches that a therapist uses are the ways in which they professionally identify and define themselves within their practice.

 A humanistic therapist focuses on the individual and each person’s perception, understanding, and internalization of their experiences.
 Humanistic therapy believes in self-determination, that individuals actively make choices about their behaviors and their responses to events in their lives.
 Humanistic therapy is holistic, examining the whole person as greater than the sum of its parts, and encourages clients in self-actualization through self-understanding, self-mastery, and through their creative expression.

 A contemplative therapist uses mindfulness, openness, clarity, and compassion to support their clients.
 Mindfulness, as defined by Thich Nhat Hanh, is “the energy of being aware and awake to the present moment.
 It is the continuous practice of touching life deeply in every moment of daily life.”
 Openness and clarity in contemplative therapy are the bringing of mindful awareness to everything we experience through our senses, including our thoughts and emotions, and not turning away from the experience because we are frightened, or because of its intensity, or in fear of pain.

 Through our understanding of mindfulness—touching life deeply in the present moment—we can receive our life experiences and recognize our thoughts and emotions, whether positive or negative, as being thoughts and emotions.
 In this way, we are able to disengage and experience without fear.
 Contemplative therapy believes in each individual’s innate capacity for compassion, connection, brilliance, and beauty.